School of TeacherOn

 - Eating vitamins from whole foods

-- Getting sunlight and going in natural environment
+- Getting sunlight and going in the natural environment

 - Standing and not sitting

-- If sitting, Sitting in the correct posture as bad posture restricts blood supply to the brain and cause various health related issues and permanent damage as well.
+- If sitting, Sitting in the correct posture as a bad posture restricts blood supply to the brain and cause various health-related issues and permanent damage as well.